Alejogb1/job-board/blog-data/how-to-resolve-a-matrix-multiplication-error-with-incompatible-shapes.md

 id: "how-to-resolve-a-matrix-multiplication-error-with-incompatible-shapes"
 ---

-Alright, let's tackle this matrix multiplication conundrum.
+, let's tackle this matrix multiplication conundrum.
 I've seen this particular issue pop up more times than I care to count, especially back when I was heavily involved in developing a custom neural network library for a research project.
 Incompatible shapes during matrix multiplication are a classic problem, typically stemming from a misunderstanding or oversight in how matrix dimensions align.
-Essentially, for a matrix multiplication operation, say *C = A * B*, the number of columns in matrix *A* must precisely match the number of rows in matrix *B*.
+Essentially, for a matrix multiplication operation, say _C = A _ B*, the number of columns in matrix *A* must precisely match the number of rows in matrix *B\*.
 Failing to adhere to this fundamental rule results in precisely the kind of error you’re experiencing.

 The core of the problem lies in the dimensions involved.
-If you have a matrix *A* of size *m x n* (meaning *m* rows and *n* columns), and a matrix *B* of size *p x q*, then the multiplication *A * B* is only defined if *n = p*.
+If you have a matrix _A_ of size _m x n_ (meaning _m_ rows and _n_ columns), and a matrix _B_ of size _p x q_, then the multiplication _A _ B* is only defined if *n = p*.
 The resulting matrix *C* will then have dimensions *m x q*.
-When *n ≠ p*, the operation is fundamentally undefined in linear algebra, and this is what the error messages signal – the mathematical operation can’t be performed.
+When *n ≠ p\*, the operation is fundamentally undefined in linear algebra, and this is what the error messages signal – the mathematical operation can’t be performed.

 Now, while the error is straightforward, the solutions can range from simple fixes to more involved restructuring of your data.
 Let me walk you through the common scenarios and how to resolve them, pulling from what I've encountered firsthand in my experience.